 MEET THE BOARD

 ANTHONY & LINDSEY TERLING

 Anthony was born and raised in Montgomery, AL. He received his bachelor's degree in Sports Management from Auburn University of Montgomery and continued on to get a Master's in the same area.
 Anthony works at Auburn-Opelika Tourism as the Sports and Event Development Manager.
-He is a member of the Opelika Kiwanis Club, a volunteer in the community, and currently serves as a board member for the Achievement Center - Easter Seals in Opelika, AL. The Achievement Center provides services for those with disabilities in many East Alabama and West Georgia Counties.
+He is a member of the Opelika Kiwanis Club (President 2021-2022), a volunteer in the community, and currently serves as a board/executive committee member for the Achievement Center - Easter Seals in Opelika, AL. The Achievement Center provides services for those with disabilities in many East Alabama and West Georgia Counties.
 Anthony and Lindsey attend as many sporting events as possible with their sons and love spending time outdoors.

-Anthony and Lindsey call Auburn home with their two sons, Austin and Sullivan, their dogs and cat.
+Anthony and Lindsey call Auburn home with their two sons, Austin and Sullivan, their dogs, and their cat.